Emmy-nominated writer, playwright, and editor.

 Vera Marlene Starbard, T’set kwei yóo xát duwasáakw.
 Yeil áyá xát.
-Leeneidi naax xát sitee.
-Naakw hítdáx áyá xát.
+Leeneidi xát sitee.
 Craig kwáandáx áyá xát.
 T’akdeintaan yádi áyá xát.

 After graduating from East Anchorage High School in 2000 as the editor of the school newspaper, she began editing newspapers professionally, and has made writing and editing part of her work since.
 She was editor of the Anchorage Native News for six years at Southcentral Foundation, and was a contributor to the University of Alaska Anchorage’s Book of the Year, “Alaska Native Culture and Issues: Responses to Frequently Asked Questions.”

 Vera completed a historical fiction book in 2010 with an Individual Artist Award from the Rasmuson Foundation, and has received numerous awards for writing and editing from the Public Relations Society of America, Alaska Professional Communicator’s Society, Alaska Press Club, and the Alaska Federation of Natives.
-She has also received the Juneau Mayor’s Individual Artist Award, and the Alaska Literary Award, and a Governor’s Arts and Humanities Award for Alaska Native Arts.
+She has also received the Juneau Mayor’s Individual Artist Award, the Alaska Literary Award, and a Governor’s Arts and Humanities Award for Alaska Native Arts.

 Following her passion for journalism and communications, Vera became Editor of First Alaskans Magazine in 2013, a position she continues to hold.